PVC, technically known as Polyvinyl Chloride is really vinyl roofing, though is routinely referenced as PVC roof.

 TPO allegedly offers the benefits of both the other types, yet that material keeps undergoing formula changes, and so compared to PVC and EPDM is considered less reliable, particularly when it comes to warranties.

 Prices for residential installs can vary greatly.
 A roofer is likely to quote differently than a professional PVC installer, probably less, but also likely to not have the proper tools.
-A fair range, is between $6.50 and $10.50 per sq. ft. if installed by a PVC expert.
-On the lower end if going with less thick material.
+A fair range is between $7.50 and $12.50 per sq. ft. or $750 to $1,250 per square if installed by a PVC expert.

 For a typical 1,200 square foot flat roof, you can expect a total average cost range between $9,000 and $15,000 for a new PVC roof mechanically attached to a roof deck.
 The cost includes all the necessary materials and supplies, professional installation, building permits, and installation warranty.

 In terms of value, durability, and ROI, PVC is arguably the best, or longest lasting of the three.
 EPDM will go 7 to 15 years before needing replacing or re-coating.